pomelo2010/dev-console-products-info/README.md

 Details of code owners can be viewed in `CODEOWNERS` file.
 By default, if any changes to files outside of `/products-details/` folder were to happen, Dev Portal team will be the reviewer.

+To learn more on how `CODEOWNERS` in github work check out [this link](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

 ## Recommended Practices for Editing Product Details

 Coming soon.